MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 Enable-WindowsOptionalFeature -Online -FeatureName Web-Server
 ```
 ### Remote access of containers
 Windows Server Containers can be managed/interacted with through a RDP session.
-Exiting the RDP session without logoff may render the container unfit for image creation.
+Exiting the container RDP session without logoff may render the container unfit for image creation.

 ** Work Around: **
-Exit the RDP session by loogging off instead of exiting.
+Exit the RDP session by typing "logoff" instead of "exit" or closing the RDP window..

 ### Windows Optional Features that do install